-Snacks and treats for special events and birthdays need to be store purchased and individually packaged.
+Snacks and treats for special events and birthdays need to be approved by Kitchen Manager or Enrollment Director and store purchased and individually packaged.
 Please see the Academic or Program Coordinator before sending a birthday cake or cupcakes for birthdays.
 A doctor's note must be provided to serve milk other than those specified, and it must meet the nutritional guidelines of the Child and Adult Food Program.